 - By doing the miracle where he provided bread to feed a multitude, Jesus was inviting comparisons between himself and Moses.
 Where Moses brought the law, Jesus brought life and salvation.
 Where Moses led people from slavery in Egypt to freedom in the promised land, Jesus brings people out of bondage to sin and into the Kingdom of God.

 - Jesus scandalized the religious leaders by saying, "eat my flesh, like bread, and you shall live forever."
 This sounded like an invitation to cannibalism.
 It made it easier for the scholars to dismiss Jesus.
 But the common people understood what he meant.
 He became for them, he bread of life.

 A three point message could be arranged as follows:

-- Jesus is meant, like bread or some other gluten-free modern example, to be a daily and essential component of our lives.
+- Jesus is meant, like bread, to be a daily and essential component of our lives.

-- By both his teachings and actions, Jesus leads us to live lives of compassion.
+- By both his teachings and actions, Jesus leads us to participate in the Kingdom of God.

 - It is easy to dismiss Jesus.
 It is easy to leave him burried in the past.
 When he is part of our daily lives, he becomes like bread.